“CARL has been family owned since 1869, and produce what are considered the world's finest stills”

 Each batch of gin takes around seven hours to distill.

-The gin comes out of Wilma at a breathtaking 93.5% alc/vol (187 proof) before we adjust it back to our Rare Dry or Navy Strength version.
+The gin comes out of Wilma at a breathtaking 93.5% alc/vol (187 proof) before we adjust it back to drinking strength, depending on what we're making.

 Wilma can create around 150L of high-proof gin per batch, producing around 460 bottles each time.